brongo/recolorHelper/CONFIG-README.md

 color2 = 0;
 color3 = 0;
 ```
-This configuration would set all the red channels to 100% (1), while setting green and blue channels zero.
+This configuration would set all the red channels to 1, while setting green and blue channels to 0.
 It would make everything bright red.

 **Please note the valid range for a color is from 0.0 - 1.0.
 Any values above 1 will result in an error message.** If you aren't sure what color to use, you can do a Google search for "RGB color picker."
 Most color pickers will have a value from 0-255 for each channel (r, g, b).
 To convert this to the format used by the game, simply divide by 255.
 For example, if the color picker gives you a value of 100.
 The value used in the game is: `(100/255) = 0.3921568`.